danielberkompas/number/README.md

 If you have installed `Number` as a hex package, simply `cd` to `deps/number` and run the above command in that directory.

+Since I don't sign every commit, only tagged versions will have a valid signature.
+The `HEAD` of the project will likely always have an invalid signature.